web-atoms/samples/docs/xf/clr-service.md

 This method is useful for self referencing objects, but this may cause memory leak if you keep reference in JavaScript and JavaScript garbage collector fails to dispose object.

-This method is faster at time of deserialization as it simply returns referenced object.
+Deserialization is faster as it simply returns referenced object.

+### WeakReference
+Same as `Reference` but it only keeps weak reference, you will get object disposed if you try to access object in JavaScript and it is disposed in CLR.
+CLR is very aggressive while disposing objects, so this may not work if you do not keep reference in CLR.
+This is also recommended method as it will avoid memory leaks.

+### Wrap
+This is default serialization method for any object.
+Object will simply be wrapped and no methods/properties are exposed.